zendframework/zend-stratigility/docs/book/api.md

 in the middleware cannot return a response, return the result of executing the delegate.

-If using the legacy middleware signature, invoke the `$next` argument:
+When using the legacy middleware signature, invoke the `$next` argument:

 ```php
 return $next($request, $response);
 ```

-If using `http-interop/http-middleware` in version lower than 0.5.0, then the interface is `DelegateInterface`, invoke its `process()` method:
+If you are using `http-interop/http-middleware` in versions lower than 0.5.0, then the delegate implements `DelegateInterface`; invoke its `process()` method:

 ```php
 return $delegate->process($request);
 ```

-If using `http-interop/http-middleware` in version 0.5.0 or above, then the interface is `RequestHandlerInterface`, invoke its `handle()` method:
+If you are using `http-interop/http-middleware` versions 0.5.0 or above, then the delegate implements `RequestHandlerInterface`; invoke its `handle()` method:

 ```php
 return $handler->handle($request);
 ```

 **Middleware should always return a response, and, if it cannot, return the result of delegation.**

 ### Raising an error condition